A look at the four pillars of solar project success:

 - Site control

-This post explores the first pillar of project success, revenue streams, and ends with a bonus section on geographic diversity.
+This post explores the second pillar of project success, interconnection, and ends with a bonus section on interconnection agreements .
 It is part one of a four-part series exploring how to value and diligence a solar development pipeline.
 This series will consider commercial and industrial (C&I) and utility-scale pipelines and will not address residential pipelines.

 The series was written by Leslie Hodge is an associate at Mintz, Levin, Cohn, Ferris, Glovsky and Popeo.
 It was first published by Greentech Media.
 Hodge's practice focuses on energy project finance, general commercial transactions, startup and corporate matters, contract disputes and litigation.